PasinduAlahakoon/SLTC-Shuttle-Pass-System/README.md

-# Bus Ticket Booking System
+# SLTC Shuttle Pass System
 An online Bus Ticket Booking and Management System implemented using __PHP, MySQL__ and __HTML__